Tosindare/tosindare/README.md

 ### Hi there 👋
 I am a Data scientist/Machine learning Engineer with a background in Civil Engineering.
 I am passionate about promoting the knowledge-Innovation-Enterprise nexus employing data-driven solutions to real-life business problems.
+I am proudly a Certified Tensoflow Developer (by Tensoflow, Google)

 - 🔭 I’m currently working on web scraping/NLP projects using Deep Learning in Python/TensorFlow
 - 🌱 I’m currently learning Django